Anirudh171202/Coronabot/Data/important_questions.md

 15.should i wear a mask to protect myself
 16.can i catch COVID-19 from my pet?
 17.how long does the virus survive?
+18.what should i do if i contract any of the symptoms 19.is there quarantine in x country?
+20.what are the precautions to be taken for home qaurantine